honghaow/FORK/README.md

 ## FORK

-Author's PyTorch implementation of FORK: A Forward-Looking Actor For Model-Free Reinforcement Learning. he paper can be found [here](https://arxiv.org/pdf/2010.01652.pdf).
+Author's PyTorch implementation of FORK: A Forward-Looking Actor For Model-Free Reinforcement Learning.
+The paper can be found [here](https://arxiv.org/pdf/2010.01652.pdf).

 We propose a new type of Actor, named forward-looking Actor or FORK for short, for Actor-Critic algorithms.

 FORK can be easily integrated into a model-free Actor-Critic algorithm.